jaybhalani3011/Online-Meeting-System/README.md

 If you don't have any account in [Atlas](https://www.mongodb.com/cloud/atlas).
 Visit the page and create a free account then get your connection string.
 More at [Documentation](https://docs.atlas.mongodb.com/tutorial/create-new-cluster/).

-Rename the file .env_sample to .env then replace "connection string" to your connection string
+Use the file .env then replace "connection string" to your personal connection string

 Example

 ```
-MONGO_URL=mongodb+srv://dbUser:<password>@cluster0.kfx8y.mongodb.net/myFirstDatabase?retryWrites=true&w=majority
+DB_URI=mongodb+srv://omsdb:<password>@cluster0.kxj0d.mongodb.net/omsdb?retryWrites=true&w=majority
 ```

 ## Running the App

-If you install nodemon the you can use. (devStart script is already added to the package.json)
+If you install nodemon then you can use. (dev script is already added to the package.json)

 ```
-npm run devStart
+npm run dev
 ```

 or